Purdue is no longer accepting applications for Fall 2016 from first-time college students.

 $60 nonrefundable application fee (or qualified fee waiver)

-ACT and/or SAT score(s) (sent directly from the testing agency and including writing score)
+ACT and/or SAT score(s) sent directly from the testing agency (A writing score from one of these tests is not required.)

 Transfer students apply to Purdue using the Purdue application and must provide official transcripts from all completed college coursework.
 In addition, transfer applicants may have to provide official high school transcripts and ACT or SAT test scores.